editorconfig/editorconfig-core-py/README.md

 enabled in Gedit.
 To enable the plugin navigate to *Edit* -> *Preferences* -> *Plugins* and check the EditorConfig plugin.

+The `install.sh` script should install the appropriate plugin for your Gedit version.
+If this does not work, the instructions below can be used to install the plugin manually.

-### Installing Plugin for Gedit 3
+### Manually Installing Plugin for Gedit 3

-To install the gedit 3 plugin, copy the `editorconfig.plugin` and `editorconfig.py` files from the `gedit3` directory to `~/.local/share/gedit/plugins/`.
+To install the gedit 3 plugin, copy the `editorconfig.plugin`, `editorconfig_gedit3.py` and `editorconfig_shared.py` files to `~/.local/share/gedit/plugins/`.

-### Installing Plugin for Gedit 2
+### Manually Installing Plugin for Gedit 2

-To install the gedit 2 plugin, copy the `editorconfig.gedit-plugin` and `editorconfig.py` files from the `gedit2` directory to `~/.gnome2/gedit/plugins/`.
+To install the gedit 2 plugin, copy the `editorconfig.gedit-plugin`, `editorconfig_gedit2.py`, and `editorconfig_shared.py` files to `~/.gnome2/gedit/plugins/`.

 ## Supported properties